SovereignCloudStack/k8s-cluster-api-provider/README.md

-The provenance capo means that this setting comes from the templates used by the cluster-api-provider-openstack, while SCS denotes that this setting has been added by the SCS project..
+The provenance capo means that this setting comes from the templates used by the cluster-api-provider-openstack, while SCS denotes that this setting has been added by the SCS project.

 Parameters controlling the Cluster-API management server (capi management server) creation: